 Comfort & Liveability

 With a sleeping area that is 7 feet and 2 inches (2.13m) long and a width of 4 feet 2 inches (1.27m), it is pretty roomy for two people.
-Unless you and your usual camping buddy are built like football lineman.
-The floorspace is only just shorter than the width of a double mattress resulting in an overall space of 29 sq feet; that provides sufficient room to fit two sleeping pads down next to each other.
+Unless you and your usual camping buddy are built like a football lineman.
+The floor space is only just shorter than the width of a double mattress resulting in an overall space of 29 sq feet; which provides sufficient room to fit two sleeping pads down next to each other.
 If one of you is a restless sleeper is another matter.

 The white nylon fabric of the inner allows a significant amount of light to penetrate and helps brighten the inside, creating a lovely hospitable atmosphere even on the gloomiest of days outside.